babel-utils/babel-plugin-tester/README.md

 expect(() => throw new Error('throw expression')).toThrow('throw expression');
 ```

+After being transformed by babel but before being evaluated, the babel output
-Before being evaluated, this file's contents will have whitespace trimmed, line
+will have whitespace trimmed, line endings [converted][57], and then get
-endings [converted][57], and then get [formatted by prettier][39].
+[formatted by prettier][39].

 Note that this file cannot appear in the same directory as [`code.js`][59] or
 [`output.js`][56].
 If more than one `exec.*` file exists in a directory, the